ZiweiHu1015/MyPet-Service-Website/docs/final.md

 ### Yi Sha

 Making all website about the users and pets, including login/logout, signup, profile, and pet list.
 Also making an website for clients to contact other users called Users List.
 Implementating all back-end code and front-end for these websites.
-Writing milestone file.
+Writing markdown file.

 ### Peilin Guo